 You can then report the phishing attack by visiting http://ftc.gov/complaint

 Protecting against phishing emails requires a consistent combination of phishing education and security planning to help prevent phishing emails while mitigating risk.
-Agari offers organizations an out-of-box solution to phishing defense that leverages artificial intelligence to identify, prioritize, and neutralize incoming phishing attacks.
+Fortra's Agari offers organizations an out-of-box solution to phishing defense that leverages artificial intelligence to identify, prioritize, and neutralize incoming phishing attacks.

 Here are a few changes you can make to your environment to help stop spear phishing attacks: